Listen to the Cancer.Net Podcast: How to Know When Medical News is Accurate , adapted from this content.

 In addition to these questions, consider these warning signs that a news article may be overplaying a medical study.

 The news story uses the word "breakthrough."
 The process of scientific exploration usually happens in small steps, not giant leaps.
 Breakthroughs in medicine are rare.

 The article is one-sided.
 A news article should be balanced and present the benefits and risks of the topic.
 A new cancer treatment rarely helps all patients, and there are nearly always side effects or down sides.

 The best way to learn whether a cancer news story is relevant to you is to talk with your doctor or another member of your health care team.
-He or she can help you put the new study in the context of your situation.
+He or she can help you understand how the new study relates to your situation.